-Social networking: Is the igeneration a 'we' generation?December 21st, 2012 in Psychology & Psychiatry
+Social networking: Is the igeneration a 'we' generation?December 21, 2012 in Medicine & Health / Psychology & Psychiatry

 (Medical Xpress)—Social networking sites may increase the bonds of friendship for nine to 13-year-old boys, according to researchers from the University of York.

 n a study published online today in the British Journal of Developmental Psychology, Sally Quinn and Dr Julian Oldmeadow from York's Department of Psychology, looked at the link between social networking sites (SNSs) and group belonging.

 Lead author PhD student Sally Quinn said: "Previous research has suggested that online communication is associated with increased closeness to friends and friendship quality.
 We know that children under 13 years of age are increasingly using SNSs but little research has focused on the effects of friendship for this age group.
 Our study examined links to group belonging for nine to 13-year-olds."

 Over 440 children (49 per cent boys) from five primary schools and two secondary schools in England completed questionnaires that asked questions such as 'How long have you been using a social networking site to contact your friends in your group?' and 'How often do you use a social networking site to contact your friends in your group?'